 As April’s business rates rise looms, new Simply Business analysis finds that small businesses in the hardest-hit areas also have the least cash to spare for the tax-collector.

 Small businesses in Milton Keynes and Reading will see business rates rise well above any increase in their sales in recent years, according to new data from business insurance broker Simply Business.

 Reading and Milton Keynes will see business rates rise by 70 per cent and 60 per cent respectively, increases well above any seen outside of London.

-Simply Business is the UK’s largest business insurance broker, with over 475,000 customers nationwide, and specialises in microbusinesses and SMEs.
+Simply Business is one of the UK’s largest business insurance brokers, with over 500,000 customers nationwide, and specialises in microbusinesses and SMEs.

 Its database reveals that the proportion of premises-based businesses – including shops, restaurants, pubs, bars and clubs – within higher sales turnover brackets was smaller in those two towns than in any UK city earmarked for large hikes in business rates (see table).

 |City||Projected rates rise (%)||Businesses with turnover <£50k (%)||Businesses with turnover >£50k (%)|

 Cambridge and Croydon – in third and fourth place facing rates rises of 57 per cent and 50 per cent respectively – have a far higher proportion of thriving businesses, thanks to initiatives like the Croydon Partnership and the Cambridge Business Improvement District, attracting more growing businesses to the area and providing ways for small businesses to save running costs.
 Businesses in Milton Keynes voted in favour of a proposed Business Improvement District on Friday 3 March, unlocking £6 million in investment for the city centre.

 However, the evidence still raises questions about the way in which the government calculates the sums small businesses pay in tax.

 Fiona McSwein, Chief Customer Officer at Simply Business, said: